Ticks

 This section has been translated automatically.

-For smaller ticks: Often, small ticks cannot be safely grasped with tick forceps.
-In this case it is recommended to remove them with a scalpel.
-The blunt side of the blade rests on the skin of the patient, the tick is levered out.
+3. Smaller ticks: Often small ticks cannot be safely grasped with tick tweezers.
+In this case, professional removal with a scalpel is recommended.
+The blunt side of the blade rests on the patient's skin and the tick is levered out.

-In principle, ticks can also be removed by means of a punch biopsy under local anesthesia.
-This procedure is recommended if the patient has already manipulated the tick in some other way.
-There is no danger of the tick being squashed or of tick remains remaining in the skin.
+5. In principle, ticks can also be removed by means of a punch biopsy under local anesthesia.
+This procedure is recommended if the infected person has already manipulated the tick in some other way.
+There is no risk of the tick being crushed or tick remains remaining in the skin.

 Prophylaxis